-Tulaine is a Managing Partner at New Profit.
-In this role she leads the Pathways Fund providing strategic and financial support to scale six of our nation’s most promising social innovations focused on college and career success for youth.
-Tulaine is also leading design for New Profit's Criminal Justice Fund.
+Tulaine is a Managing Partner and member of the Executive Team at New Profit.
+In this role she leads the Accelerator portfolio providing strategic and financial support to over twenty of our nation’s most promising social innovations.
+Tulaine also serves as a lead spokesperson for New Profit at a time of growing dialogue in philanthropy about the unprecedented opportunities and challenges facing the sector.
 She is Host and Executive Producer of "Jump at the Sun", New Profit's podcast and online forum for conversations with “America’s Problem Solvers”- the grounded visionaries and practical idealists working hard to make things better.

-Tulaine is passionate about growing innovative ideas into sustainable institutions.
-She traces her commitment to social entrepreneurship back to her family, who taught her that belief, relationships, creativity, and commitment are essential to support equitable, thriving communities.
+Tulaine is passionate about growing solutions and ideas into sustainable institutions.
+She traces her commitment to social entrepreneurship back to her family, who taught her that relationships, creativity, and commitment are essential for thriving communities.
 Growing up as a bookworm, cellist, hip-hop enthusiast, playwright, and community organizer, Tulaine learned to see the world through varied perspectives from a young age.
 As a result, she enjoys leading and supporting impact-driven coalitions that engage diverse stakeholders.
 She has seen that significant goals that can be achieved when people or groups who view themselves as different work together toward a common purpose.

 Tulaine began her career in business strategy consulting.
-She enjoyed her experience, yet found more joy in the weekends she spent mentoring and coaching a group of young women who lived in her neighborhood.
+She enjoyed her experience, yet found joy in the time she spent after work mentoring and coaching a group of young women who lived in her neighborhood.
 This experience led Tulaine to devote her work to the education and protection of young people.
 She since has played central leadership roles in the launch and expansion of several schools and nonprofit organizations, both domestically and internationally.
 Prior to her role at New Profit.
 Tulaine was Founder and President of New Resource Strategies (NRS), a consulting firm that enables mission-driven organizations to address major operational, fiscal, and strategic challenges.
-Among Tulaine’s clients were City Year, Citizen Schools, United Nations Office of Partnerships, The Hyams Foundation, The Boston Women’s Fund, City Life/Vida Urbana, Peace First, and The Urban League.
-Through NRS, Tulaine also served on the founding team of Higher Ground, a comprehensive place-based community development initiativemodeled after the nationally acclaimed Harlem Children’s Zone.
+Among Tulaine’s clients were United Nations, Harvard University, Lesley University, Urban League, City Year, Citizen Schools, The Hyams Foundation, The Boston Women’s Fund, City Life/Vida Urbana, Peace First.
+Through NRS, Tulaine also served on the founding team of Higher Ground, a comprehensive place-based community development initiative modeled after the nationally acclaimed Harlem Children’s Zone.

 Tulaine also served as a founder of Citizen Schools, where she held numerous titles including Program Director, Chief Training Officer, and member of the National Expansion Team.
 Tulaine worked with Citizen Schools and Lesley University to design the nation’s first master’s degree in Education with a concentration in Out of School Time.
 Upon her departure from Citizen Schools, Tulaine was honored with the “Tulaine Montgomery Village Building Award,” which now is given annually to a member of the national Citizen Schools community who leads effective collaborations that strengthen communities and improve the lives of young people.